Mandatory Reporting Scenarios

 - the nurse must display a lack of knowledge, skill or judgment; and

-- the deficiencies must be of a nature or to an extent that demonstrates that the nurse is unfit to continue to practise, or that her or his practice should be restricted.
+- the deficiencies must be of a nature or to an extent that demonstrates that the nurse is unfit to continue to practise, or that their practice should be restricted.

 In this case, Danielle’s deficiencies in the areas of medication administration are of a degree that her employer has placed limitations on her ability to practise independently.
 Further, it appears that, at this time, the remedial measures have not resulted in significant improvement.